koketsobaruti/Dashboard_Application/README.txt

-# FoondaMate Intern Software Engineer Coding Challenge-001
+# FoondaMate Intern Software Engineer Coding Challenge-001 by Koketso Baruti

 This is a Python application built with Dash, Pandas and Plotly.Express to display the number of active users between a date range selected by the user.